Communicating What Matters

 Come back when you have your BEST evaluation.

-You learn that effective communication starts with audience modeling, not with writing.
-AI writes competent briefs but often misses the political, emotional, and cultural dimensions that determine whether a message actually lands.
-Your audience predictions, even when imperfect, train the skill that makes every future communication more effective.
+Effective communication starts with audience modeling, not with writing.
+AI writes competent briefs but misses the political, emotional, and cultural dimensions that determine whether a message lands.
+The gap between AI's audience model and yours is where human judgment lives: organizational context, relationship history, and the knowledge that comes from reading a real person rather than a role description.